leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/skin.rst

    .. todo
       Not true anymore:
-      Roots are shown in the *3D View* with a red dashed circle around the vertex.
+      Roots are shown in the *3D Viewport* with a red dashed circle around the vertex.

    Each set of connected vertices should have one root node (one is selected by default if you do not assign any manually).